 Historical events that happened more than forty years ago (for example, Place where Yuri Gagarin landed).

-One of the criteria of fame might be if the number of relevant queries exceeds 100 based on https://wordstat.yandex.ru data.
+One criteria of fame might be if there are more than 100 relevant queries per https://wordstat.yandex.com.

 Places that figure in the lives of cultural or historical figures and are marked with monuments, memorial signs or plaques should be drawn as Culture and recreation → Monument, sculpture items.